ninjasphere/sphere-factory-reset/README.devkit.md

 4. Install the micro SD card into the micro SD card reader on the Ninja Sphere Devkit
 5. Reconnect the power cable to the Ninja Sphere Devkit
 6. Wait for 3-4 minutes until the Ninja Sphere Devkit LEDs display green or red.
 If the Ninja Sphere Devkit LED displays red, contact Ninja Blocks support.
-7. Remove the power cable from the Ninja Sphere Devkit
+7. Remove the power cable from the Ninja Sphere Devkit.
+8. Remove the micro SD card from the SD card reader on the Ninja Sphere Devkit.
+This step is necessary to prevent the reflashing process from automatically starting again if you accidentally reapply power to the devkit.

+Assuming that the devkit LEDs displayed green at step 6, the NAND has now been successfully reflashed with a bootloader that is compatible with the current 3.12 kernels.

 ##Reimage the Ninja Sphere Devkit SD card